chrisBas/pages/README.md

     <button onclick="pg.next()">Next</button>
 </div>
 ```
-* Navigate by using the following javascript calls:
+* Navigate by using the following javascript calls, feel free to bind these to onclick events:

 ```javascript
 pg.next() //goes to the next page